ImbalanceGaming/imbalance-gaming-angular/README.md

 ## Installation
 1. Clone repo to desired location.
 2. Run **_npm install_**.
-3. Change the URL in the **_app/services/api.service.ts_** file to point to the correct point for the REST API.
+3. Change the devAPIUrl property in the **_app/config/config.js_** file to point to the correct point for the REST API.
-4. Run **_npm start_** to run the server that will compile the changes made, close the server once it is finished.

 ## Live Install
-No extra steps at present
+1. Change the liveAPIUrl property in the **_app/config/config.js_** file to point to the correct point for the REST API.
+2. Change the devMode property in the **_app/config/config.js_** file to true.

 ## Apache Config File
 See the apache example folder for info on setting up apache .conf files.